 FY2024 Expenditures Amount

-Labor - Outdoor Recreation \$42,000

-Planner (3 work months)
+Labor - Outdoor Recreation Planner (3 work months) \$42,000

-Contracts - Janitorial and \$68,000
+Contracts - Janitorial and Vault Toilet Pumping \$68,000

-Vault Toilet Pumping

-Seasonal Park Ranger GS-7 (3 \$21,000
+Seasonal Park Ranger GS-7 (3 work months) \$21,000

-work months)

-Maintenance Worker WG-7 \$30,400
+Maintenance Worker WG-7 (3 work months) \$30,400

-(3 work months)

 Campground Hosts \$24,000

 Materials and Supplies \$30,000

 Vehicles \$21,000

 Total FY2024 Expenditures \$236,400

 Graph 5.
 Expenditures for FY2024 compared to future projected revenue e.
-Recreation Use Fees and Revenues travelers.
-Visitation trends are highly variable and influenced by several factors, including the state of the economy, fuel prices, weather, and the overall conditions of the Denali and Richardson Highways.
+Recreation Use Fees and Revenues

 The four campgrounds operated by the GFO currently collect fees in a manner consistent with the criteria listed in section 803 (b) of FLREA.
-From 2020-2024, GFO saw an estimated yearly visitation average of 76,759 and generated an average of \$60,521.12 in revenue annually at the fee campgrounds (Table 6).
-Clients of several tour companies now complement the growing numbers of independent
+From 2020-2024, GFO saw an estimated yearly visitation average of 76,759 visitors and generated an average of \$60,521.12 in revenue annually at the fee campgrounds (Table 6).
+Clients of several tour companies now complement the growing numbers of independent travelers.
+Visitation trends are highly variable and influenced by several factors, including the state of the economy, fuel prices, weather, and the overall conditions of the Denali and Richardson Highways (BLM.
+2024.
+RMIS.
+Internal database.